-Chioma Ajoku, JD, PhD, ABPP, is a private practitioner in New York State and the owner of Forensic Psych Solutions.
+Chioma Ajoku, JD, PhD, ABPP is a private practitioner in New York State and the owner of Forensic Psych Solutions.
 The focus of her practice is forensic evaluations and child/adolescent therapy.
 Dr. Ajoku graduated cum laude from Dartmouth College with a BA in Psychological and Brain Sciences.
 She then obtained a dual degree, MA/JD (psychology/law), from Duke University and Duke University School of Law, and was admitted to the NYS Bar.
 She subsequently obtained her PhD in Clinical Psychology from the CUNY Graduate Center via the John Jay College of Criminal Justice.
-Additionally, Dr. Ajoku completed her clinical internship year at Rutgers University in Piscataway as the Adolescent Forensic Track intern.
 Afterward, she completed a Child and Family Forensic Postdoctoral Fellowship at William James College.
-Dr. Ajoku is licensed to practice psychology in New York State.
-Currently, she serves on the Mental Health Professionals Certification Committee for the First and Second Judicial Departments of New York, the AFCC Continuing Education Committee, the AFCC Diversity, Equity, and Inclusion Committee, the editorial board of Family Court Review, and the board of AFCC.
+Currently, she serves on the Mental Health Professionals Certification Committee for the First and Second Judicial Departments of New York.
+She also serves on the AFCC Continuing Education Committee and is a member of the AFCC Diversity, Equity, and Inclusion Task Force in addition to being an AFCC board member.

-Robin M. Deutsch, PhD, ABPP, is a Board certified psychologist in Couple and Family Psychology (ABCFP) and a Fellow of the American Psychological Association.
+Robin M. Deutsch, PhD, ABPP is a Board-certified psychologist in Couple and Family Psychology (ABCFP) and a Fellow of the American Psychological Association (APA).
 She provides consultation, mediation, parenting coordination and expert witness services.
 She developed and was the director of the Center of Excellence for Children, Families and the Law at the William James College where she was a Professor of Clinical Psychology.
-Previously she was an Associate Clinical Professor of Psychology at Harvard Medical School and Director of Training in the Children and the Law Program, Department of Psychiatry at Massachusetts General Hospital.
-She has published extensively on issues related to attachment, alienation, co-parenting after divorce, high conflict divorce, intimate partner violence, parent-child contact problems, parenting plans, and parenting coordination, and is the co-editor with Abigail Judge of the book Overcoming Parent-Child Contact Problems: Family-Based Interventions for Resistance, Rejection, Alienation (Oxford, 2016).
-Dr. Deutsch served on both the first Association of Family and Conciliation Courts (AFCC) and APA task forces that developed Guidelines for Parenting Coordination, the AFCC task force for Guidelines for Examining Intimate Partner Violence and the AFCC task force for Court-Involved Therapists.
-She is the 2018 recipient of the Association of Family and Conciliation Courts (AFCC) John E. Van Duzer Distinguished Service Award.
+Previously she was an Associate Clinical Professor of Psychology at Harvard Medical School and Director of Training in the Children and the Law Program, Department of Psychology at Massachusetts General Hospital.
+She has published extensively on issues related to attachment, alienation, co-parenting after divorce, high conflict divorce, parent-child contact problems, parenting plans, and parenting coordination, Dr. Deutsch served on both the first AFCC and APA task forces that developed Guidelines for Parenting Coordination, the AFCC task force for Guidelines for Examining Intimate Partner Violence and the AFCC task force for Court-Involved Therapists.
+She is a former president of AFCC.